githwxi/ATS-Temptory/docgen/MISC/GSEQ-intro.md

 to as a combinator.

 ------

+* listize
+  It is for turning a given sequence into a linear list
+* streamize
+  It is for turning a given sequence into a linear stream

+* exists:
+  It is for processing a given sequence until the processing function returns true.
 * forall:
   It is for processing a given sequence until the processing function returns false.